Yves Klein: Judo

 While attending the École Nationale des Langues Orientales Klein began practicing judo.
 During the years 1948 to 1952, he travelled to Italy, Great Britain, Spain, and Japan.
-He travelled to Japan in 1953 where he became, at the age of 25, a master at judo receiving the rank of yodan (4th dan/degree black-belt) from the Kodokan, becoming the first European to rise to that rank.
+He travelled to Japan in 1953 where he became, at the age of 25, a master at judo receiving the rank of yondan (4th dan/degree black-belt) from the Kodokan, becoming the first European to rise to that rank.
 Later that year, he became the technical director of the Spanish judo team.
 In 1954 Klein wrote a book on judo called Les Fondements du judo.
 The same year, he settled permanently in Paris and began in earnest to establish himself in the art world.

 Music

 Between 1947 and 1948, Klein conceived his Monotone Symphony (1949, formally Monotone Silence Symphony) that consisted of a single 20-minute sustained D major chord followed by a 20-minute silence – a precedent to Klein's later monochrome paintings and to the work of minimal musicians, particularly La Monte Young's drone music and John Cage's 4′33″.

 The Symphony is rarely performed.
-Composer and performer Roland Dahinden said that "You can’t really do a full rehearsal of something like this" because "It’s too hard.
+Composer and performer Roland Dahinden jokingly said that "You can't really do a full rehearsal of something like this" because "It's too hard.
 Everyone would just die."
 The first performance was in a Paris art gallery in 1960, with only ten performing musicians.
-Singer Sahra Motalebi described it as "The reality is that it’s like a kind of bizarre primordial universe chorus.
-It’s not like a note you’ve ever heard."
+Singer Sahra Motalebi described it as "The reality is that it's like a kind of bizarre primordial universe chorus.
+It's not like a note you've ever heard."
 Klein himself compared the sound of his symphony to screams.
 For the first performance in Paris, Klein invited three naked women, whom he called "living brushes", who "covered themselves in his signature deep blue paint and pressed their bodies on paper during the sound half of the symphony, freezing during the silence".